-- Not all staff completed training in key skills, they were not up-to-date with required mandatory training. - The service did not always control infection risk well.
-The environment in some areas posed an infection control risk. - Staff did not always have access to enough suitable equipment to keep women, birthing people and babies safe. - Staff did not always assess, monitor nor manage risks to women, birthing people and babies.
+- Not all staff completed training in key skills, they were not up-to-date with required mandatory and safeguarding training. - The service did not always control infection risk well. - Staff did not always have access to enough suitable equipment to provide safe care and treatment to women, birthing people and babies. - Staff did not always assess, monitor nor manage risks to women, birthing people and babies.
 Opportunities to prevent or minimise harm were missed as the service did not operate effective and timely triage processes. - Women and birthing people could not always access the service when they needed it.
 There were delays in women and birthing people accessing elective caesarean sections and induction of labour. - The service did not always have enough staff with the right qualifications, skills, training and experience to keep women safe from avoidable harm and to provide the right care and treatment.
-Staffing levels did not always match the planned numbers putting the safety of women and birthing people and babies at risk. - Staff could not always access care records and did not consistently manage medicines well. - Managers were not always assured staff were competent. - Risks and action plans were not always followed up or addressed in a timely way.
+Staffing levels did not always match the planned numbers putting the safety of women and birthing people and babies at risk. - The service did not always grade the severity of all incidents accurately, this meant opportunities for learning may have been missed. - Managers were not always assured staff were competent. - Risks and action plans were not always followed up or addressed in a timely way.